Aliases for NEK2 Gene

 This gene encodes a serine/threonine-protein kinase that is involved in mitotic regulation.
 This protein is localized to the centrosome, and undetectable during G1 phase, but accumulates progressively throughout the S phase, reaching maximal levels in late G2 phase.
 Alternatively spliced transcript variants encoding different isoforms with distinct C-termini have been noted for this gene. [provided by RefSeq, Feb 2011]

 GeneCards Summary for NEK2 Gene

-NEK2 (NIMA-Related Kinase 2) is a Protein Coding gene.
-Diseases associated with NEK2 include retinitis pigmentosa 67 and plexiform neurofibroma.
-Among its related pathways are Regulation of PLK1 Activity at G2/M Transition and Organelle biogenesis and maintenance.
-GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
-An important paralog of this gene is NEK1.
+NEK2 (NIMA Related Kinase 2) is a Protein Coding gene.
+Diseases associated with NEK2 include Retinitis Pigmentosa 67 and Retinitis Pigmentosa.
+Among its related pathways are Organelle biogenesis and maintenance and Regulation of PLK1 Activity at G2/M Transition.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+An important paralog of this gene is NEK4.